Healin' Good Pretty Cure the Movie: GoGo! Big Transformation! The Town of Dreams: Voice cast

 Nicole Fujita, Meru Nukumi, and Hina Kagei made cameo appearances as themselves.

 Production

-In October 2020, the day Pretty Cure Miracle Leap: A Wonderful Day with Everyone premiered, it was announced that a film based on Healin' Good Pretty Cure was in the works, and will feature main Pretty Cure teams from Yes!
+In October 2020, the day Pretty Cure Miracle Leap: A Wonderful Day with Everyone premiered, it was announced that a film based on Healin' Good Pretty Cure was in the works and would feature the Pretty Cure team from Yes!
 PreCure 5 GoGo!.
 On December of that year, it was announced that Ryōta Nakamura will direct the film, with Ryunosuke Kingetsu providing the screenplay, and Pretty Cure episode animation director Katsumi Tamegai will provide the character designs and animation direction for the film.
 The voice actresses from Yes!
 PreCure 5 GoGo! individually expressed their gratitude for their appearance in the film.
 In February 2021, it was announced that actress Seiran Kobayashi and voice actress Masako Katsuki was cast as Kaguya and Sarena Gashuuin respectively.
 The film also featured cameo appearances from Nicole Fujita, Meru Nukumi and Hina Kagei.